 The houses in Ilmington, some which, like our holiday cottage, are conversions of old farm buildings, are built mainly of the local honey coloured stone, typical of this area.
 Cotswold stone glows golden in the sunshine.
 The Norman tower of the Church of St Mary the Virgin has stood in the centre of Ilmington for approximately 10 centuries.
 Inside can be found the intriguing wooden furniture of Robert Thompson with his signature of carved mice.
 Children love to try and find each one of the eleven hidden away on the pews, pulpit etc. The church cannot be reached by road but from the extensive network of narrow footpaths which run throughout the village.

 There are two pubs in Ilmington, both about 3 mins walk from the cottage on footpaths.
 The Howard Arms and the Red Lion.
 Both do food (10% discount at the Howard Arms if you are staying at our cottage) and both have excellent beer.
-The Red Lion has 'Old Hooky' beer and has just re-opened after refurbishment and a change of tenancy so still to be tested!
-Watch this space.
-A new village shop opened in 2015 the attached cafe is now open.
-There are shops in Shipston and other villages around about 5 mintues drive away and a Waitrose supermarket 10 minutes away.
+The Red Lion has 'Old Hooky' beer and does light lunches as well as evening dining.
+There is an excellent community village shop (mainly staffed by local volunteers so you can be sure of a good chin wag on a visit there) with a café attached, open most days for coffee and cakes, light lunches and afternoon tea.
+There are shops in Shipston and other villages around about 5 minutes drive away and a Waitrose supermarket 10 minutes away.
 And then of course, Ilmington is home to the Ilmington Morris Men, who, if they are not in Ilmington can be found on Wednesday evenings (usually), from St George's Day to September, dancing at pubs and other venues in the area.

 The tennis club welcomes visiting players with two courts, floodlit for evening play.
 There is a children’s playground and the Sports Club also regularly holds cricket and football matches in season.
 The playing fields are 5 minutes walk from the cottage.
 On August Bank Holiday they are the site of the Ilmington Horticultural Show.
 This is the annual fete which is the major village event of the year.
 3 miles away, Charingworth Manor welcomes non-residents to its leisure facilities.